Kitanga/Switchr/README.md

-# NDAY-Switchr
+# Switchr
-Simple code used to switch (hide and show) between elements in html code
+Simple code used to hide and/or show html elements using javascript (and later CSS).